Updated: July 2025

 You can use either the train on the left or the right track, it makes no difference, they both go in the same direction.

-The ride from Piraeus metro station to Thissio is about 15 min long and it doesn’t involve any change of lines or trains.
+The ride from Piraeus metro station to Thissio is about 15 min long, and it doesn’t involve any change of lines or trains.

 From Thissio station, walk to the bottom of the Athens Acropolis for about 10 minutes, and from there climb up the steep hill to reach the top with the Athens Parthenon.
+That would mean entering the Acropolis through the less busy entrance, the one by the Dionysus theater.

 For a fun and informative overview of the new Athens Metro, read Matt Barrett's Athens Guide: New Metro